Carter's Ink Company: Post acquisition

 After acquiring Carter's Ink Company in 1975, Dennison made the business decision to discard all of Carter's records from the 1860s on, including all of Carter's meticulous ink research records.
 The Carter name is still used by Avery-Dennison on some ink-related products such as rubber stamps.

 The Carter's Ink building in Cambridge still stands but has been adapted to other uses.
 In the summer of 1984, the Thinking Machines Corporation (the market leader in parallel computing by then) moved its headquarters to top floors in the building.
 Five years later, TMC signed a ten-year lease with the building, for US$6 million a year.

+In 1995 Open Market moved into the building.

 In 2004, the building was converted to include 130,000 square feet of lab space to accommodate acquisition by ViaCell, a cellular medicine research company later acquired by PerkinElmer.

 Nowadays, the former Carter's building is occupied by The Forsyth Institute, one of the leading centers for dental and craniofacial research in the world and affiliated to the Harvard School of Dental Medicine.